Reap what you sow

 As I continued walking out of the gym, I turned to check out the other side of the guy’s shirt as I passed.
 It read “S.W.A.T.” in large letters across the upper back.
 Then I read what was written under it in small letters...”Spiritual Weapons & Armor Training.”

 Hey, wait a minute...that can’t be...that’s my shirt...Well, that’s my VBS.
 I looked again.
 Yeah.
 I read it right.
 Except it wasn’t the 2017 VBS I’m over my head in.
-The T-shirt was from a 2009 children’s church curriculum my husband Keith and I produced at Trinity UMC in Conway.
+The T-shirt was from a 2009 children’s church curriculum my husband Keith and I produced for a local church.
 But how did this guy, who looked to be in his 20s or so, get a shirt?

 I began sneaking around him, trying to use my phone to get pictures without him noticing and believing I’m a stalker.
 Mission accomplished.
 I decided to hang out a bit longer so I got some dumbbells and took the bench beside him.
 As I contemplated how to approach the question of where he got his shirt, I decided a compliment might be in order.